angular-package

 There are possible actions that can be performed on an instance, and the following list contains a few general words that are used to build method name structures below.

-• has (verb) (Indicating possibility) Indicates a direction pick-check-out.
+• has () (Indicating possibility) Indicates a direction pick-check-out.

-• is (a state of being verb) Indicates a direction pick-check-out.
+• is (a state of being ) Indicates a direction pick-check-out.

-• wrap (verb or noun) Indicates a direction pick-change-out.
+• wrap ( or ) Indicates a direction pick-change-out.

 Approaches